thin-edge/thin-edge.io/docs/src/references/c8y-firmware-management.md

 The plugin manages the download and delivery of firmware files for child-devices connected to the thin-edge device, acting as a proxy between the cloud and the child-devices.
-The firmware updates are downloaded from the cloud on the thin-edge device then made available to the child-devices over HTTP, using MQTT to notify the availability of these firmware updates.
+The firmware updates are downloaded from the cloud on the thin-edge device then made available to the child-devices over HTTP.
+The child devices are notified of incoming firmware update requests via MQTT.
-The child-device software has to subscribe to these MQTT messages, download the corresponding updates via HTTP, and notify the firmware plugin of the update status via MQTT.
+The `child-device-connector` has to subscribe to these MQTT messages, download the firmware files via HTTP, and notify the firmware plugin of the firmware update progress via MQTT.

 * The responsibilities of the plugin are:
   * to download the firmware files pushed from the cloud, caching it to be shared with child devices